silnrsi/smith/custom_build_systems/noscript/README.txt

 foo.c includes bar.h
 bar.h has a corresponding bar.c file

-Then calling:
-   ./dbd main.cpp --target=app

-will compile and link 'main.c', 'foo.c' and 'bar.c' into the program 'app'
+Calling './dbd build' will then compile and link 'main.c', 'foo.c' and 'bar.c' into the program 'app'

 To create the build tool:
    ./create_it.sh